TV Guide (magazine): Annenberg/Triangle era

 A regular feature of the listings section was "Close-Up", usually a half-page segment, which provided expanded reviews of select programs airing each day (various editions of "Close-Up" were eventually used for different types of programs, from premieres of new series to shows airing on cable).
 Parades, classic movies, sports match-ups and political events could all merit Close-ups.
 Over time, other regular and recurring features (most of them television-related) were included alongside the listings including "Insider" (a television news and interview section in the lead pages of the color section); "Cheers and Jeers" (a critique page about various aspects of television programming); "Hits and Misses" (featuring brief reviews of select programs in the coming week, rated on a score from 0 to 10); "Guidelines" (a half-page daily section featuring highlights of five or six programs of interest); horoscopes; recaps of the previous week's storylines on network daytime soap operas; a page reviewing new home video (and later, DVD) releases; dedicated pages that respectively listed select sporting events, children's programs and "four-star" movies being broadcast during that week; and crossword puzzles.
 Although its issues usually focus on different television-related stories week to week, TV Guide also incorporates recurring issues that appear a few times each year, most notably the "Fall Preview" (an issue featured since the magazine's inaugural year in 1953, which features reviews of new series premiering during the fall television season), "Returning Favorites" (first published in 1996, featuring previews of series renewed from the previous television season returning for the upcoming fall schedule), "Winter Preview" (first published in 1994 and later known as the "(year) TV Preview" from 2006 to 2009, featuring previews of midseason series) and "The Best Children's Shows on TV" (first published in 1989 and later renamed the "Parents' Guide to Children's Television" in 1990, and finally as the "Parent's Guide to Kids' TV" in 1993, featuring stories and reviews on family-oriented programs).

-Icons beyond channel bullets first appeared around 1956, with rectangular labels “SPECIAL” and “COLOR” for specials and color broadcasts.
+Icons beyond channel bullets first appeared around 1956, with rectangular labels “SPECIAL” and “COLOR” being added to denote specials and color broadcasts.
 In May 1969, all icons were redesigned: the channel bullets changed from Futura to Helvetica, and TV-shaped bullets with a “C” identified color programs.
 As color became standard, beginning in August 1972 programs in black and white were instead marked “BW.”
 In September 1981, listings began identifying shows with captions or on-screen sign language interpretation.
 Listings also noted deviations from routine, such as “[Gunsmoke is pre-empted],” “(last episode of the series),” “Debut:” or “Special.”
 Until the 1970s, double or triple feature movie blocks were listed under the start time of the first film (“MOVIE—Double Feature”) with numbered bullets for each title.
 After 1970, each film received its own time entry.